Greg Simms

 Greg Simms is a former Democratic member of the Indiana House of Representatives, he represented the 10th District from 2007 to 2008.
-He is an educator at Washington Township High School in Valparaiso, Indiana.
+Valparaiso, Indiana.
 Simms was elected to the Porter County Council District 3 seat in November 2018.
-Simms currently teaches Government, U.S. History, and Economics.
+Simms retired from teaching at Washington Township High School in the Fall of 2023 after several years of teaching US History and Government.
+Simms also has a radio show on WVLP 103.1 FM Valparaiso, Indiana.
+He also has a promotional business: Simms Enterprises Inc.